MetaBorgCube/deep-conflicts-in-the-wild/README.md

 ## Troubleshooting

 Some files fail to parse due to technical issues in the implementation of SGLR and may terminate the experiment prematurely.
 Therefore, they were manually skipped when running the experiment and included in the set of failing files (see the method `checkProblematicFiles` in  `Disamb-Experiment/src/main/java/main/Main.java`).

+Furthermore, when running the experiment on the VM some large files may lead the parser to time out on slower machines.
+That may imply on _slightly_ different statistics from the ones in the folder `Results`.